Timeline of US intervention in the Syrian civil war: January 2019

 On 6 January 2019, U.S. National Security Advisor John Bolton, while on a trip to Israel and Turkey, said that the pullout of U.S. troops from Syria depended on certain conditions, including the assurance that the remnants of ISIL forces are defeated and Kurds in northern Syria were safe from Turkish forces.
 However, Turkey's President Recep Tayyip Erdogan rejected the call to protect Kurdish troops, whom he regarded as terrorist groups.
 On 10 January, U.S. Secretary of State Mike Pompeo said that the U.S. would withdraw its troops from Syria while continuing the battle against ISIL.
 He also stated that there would be no U.S. reconstruction aid for areas controlled by Syrian President Bashar al-Assad until Iran and its "proxies" had left.

 On 11 January, Coalition spokesman Col. Sean Ryan confirmed the U.S. troop withdrawal process from Syria had begun.
 "Out of concern for operational security, we will not discuss specific timelines, locations or troops movements," he said.
 The SOHR observed that the Coalition had started scaling down its presence at Rmeilan airfield in al-Hasakah.
 U.S. defense officials said it had begun the removal of equipment, but not yet troops, and that the total number of U.S. soldiers in Syria may temporarily increase in order to provide security for the final pullout.
 French Foreign Minister Jean-Yves Le Drian welcomed what he believed was a slower, more effective withdrawal by the U.S. after pressure from its allies.

 On 15 January the Coalition released fresh numbers regarding their ongoing operations in both Syria and Iraq.
 Between 30 December 2018 and 6 January 2019, the Coalition conducted 575 air and artillery strikes against ISIL in Syria; the strikes destroyed 105 ISIL mortar and rocket artillery units, 50 IED manufacturing sites, 26 vehicles, 19 weapons caches, and two UAV systems.
-Between January 7–13, airstrikes in the MERV near the Iraqi border also killed around 200 militants including four senior commanders.
+Between January 7 and 13, airstrikes in the MERV near the Iraqi border also killed around 200 militants including four senior commanders.

 On 29 January, with ISIL cornered in its final redoubt due to the Kurdish-led conquest against it in the Middle Euphrates River Valley, acting U.S. Defense Secretary Patrick Shanahan proclaimed at his first news conference as SecDef that the Coalition will liberate all of the Islamic State's remaining self-proclaimed caliphate in "two weeks".
 "I'd say 99.5 percent plus of…the ISIS-controlled territory has been returned to the Syrians.
 Within a couple of weeks it will be 100 percent," Shanahan said.
 He added that the U.S. is still in the early stages of what he called a "deliberate, coordinated, disciplined withdrawal," from Syria and that "very important dialogues going on in major capitals" about support to Syria once the U.S. leaves, were ongoing.